 I often get asked, what can I do today to build a strong brand and my answer is always consistent.
 A brand style guide takes all the elements of your brand and translates that into one easy reading document.
 The purpose of a brand style guide is to communicate how to properly execute your brand to uphold consistency.

-Every great Brand is driven by a truly compelling story.
+Every great brand is driven by a truly compelling story.
 Everything else in your guideline should stay true to this story.
-The Brand Story provides context, so if anyone picks up your Brand Style Guide they understand what your Brand stands for.
+The Brand Story provides context, so if anyone picks up your Brand Style Guide they understand what your brand stands for.
 If you are thinking, my brand does not have a brand story?
 Then use this simple framework to compose yours.

-The Company Vision is a set of ideas that describe the progression towards a future state.
+Company Vision is a set of ideas that describe the progression towards a future state.
 Vision statements get the company thinking about their aspiration and final destination once their company vision has been fulfilled.
 Be imaginative.

 A mission statement describes why a company actually exists.
 It should be short and clear.
 For example, Walt Disney’s mission statement was ‘To Make People Happy’.